Zero to AI Blog

 Why it matters:

-• Effort goes where it pays.
-That’s productivity and profit.
+Effort goes where it pays.
+That is productivity and profit.

-• Outcome: Better response per dollar, less leaching risk.
+Outcome: Better response per dollar and less leaching risk.

-• Outcome: Fewer cases → less milk loss, less treatment cost.
+Outcome: Fewer cases, less milk loss and less treatment cost.

 I’m a NZ dairy farmer.
 Herd [###], target residual [###].
 Notes from paddock walk: [paste].
 Make a 7-day grazing plan: paddock order, break sizes, and a one-line reason for each.
 Keep it short and practical.